-Theorem 4.4 (testing the property of being an Abelian group): There exists a $(\tilde{O}(n)/\epsilon)$ -time tester for the property of being an Abelian group.
+Theorem 4.4 (testing the property of being an Abelian group (Theorem 1.5, restated)): There exists a $\tilde{O}(n/\epsilon)$ -time tester for the property of being an Abelian group.
 Furthermore, the tester has one-sided error.

 Proof: Our tester first invokes Construction 4.1 and rejects if it has rejected.
 Otherwise, it checks that $g : [n] \times [n] \rightarrow [n]$ as defined in Eq.
-(3) represents an Abelian group by selecting a random pair of elements in [n] and checking whether they commute (under g).
-Here we use the well known fact that asserts that if a group is not Abelian, then at least 3/8 of the element pairs do not commute.7
+(4) represents an Abelian group by selecting a random pair of elements in [n] and checking whether they commute (under g).
+Here we use the well known fact that asserts that if a group is not Abelian, then at least 3/8 of the element-pairs do not commute.8

-Note that g can be evaluated, at random, by making 2 + n queries to f (i.e., $g(x,y) \leftarrow f(f(x,r), c_y(r))$ for a uniformly chosen $r \in [n]$, where $c_y(r)$ is computed by finding c such that f(r,c) = y), and recall that if f represents a group then Construction 4.1 always accepts and g = f.
+Note that g can be randomly evaluated by making 2 + n queries to f; that is, we let $g(x, y) \leftarrow f(f(x, r), c_y(r))$ for a uniformly chosen $r \in [n]$, where $c_y(r)$ is computed by finding c such that f(r, c) = y.
+Recalling that if f represents a group, then Construction 4.1 always accepts and g = f.
 Hence, our tester always accepts when f represents an Abelian group.
 Turning to the case that f is ε -far from representing an Abelian group, we prove that our tester rejects with probability at least 1/3 (and obtain the desired tester by error reduction).

-We actually prove the counterpositive.
+We actually prove the contrapositive.
 Assuming that f is accepted with probability at least 2/3, it follows (by Theorem 4.2) that f is ε -close to representing a group.
-Furthermore, in that case (by Claim 4.2.3), the random evaluation of g yields its correct value, with probability at least $1 - O(\epsilon)$, whereas g is ε -close to f (see Claim 4.2.4) and represents a group (see Claims 4.2.5 and 4.2.6).
+Furthermore, in that case (by Claim 4.2.3), a random evaluation of g yields g's correct value, with probability at least $1 - O(\epsilon)$, whereas g is ε -close to f (see Claim 4.2.4) and represents a group (see Claims 4.2.5 and 4.2.6).
 Lastly, note that the group represented by g must be Abelian, because otherwise our tester would have rejected with probability at least $(1 - O(\epsilon)) \cdot 3/8 > 1/3$.

-5 A lower bound
+5 A Lower Bound